 Sports Dietitian and Mentor (she/her)

-As a first-generation college student who was paying tuition out of pocket by waiting tables and working as a diet aide every moment that I wasn't in class, on the public bus TO class or doing endless homework, calling me disadvantaged is an understatement.
+As a first-generation college student who was paying tuition out of pocket by waiting tables and working as a diet aide every moment that I wasn't in class, calling me disadvantaged is an understatement.

-To make matters worse, my undergraduate program neglected to tell me that a dietetic internship was required to become a registered dietitian until late junior year!
+To make matters worse, I did not find out that a dietetic internship was required to become a registered dietitian until late junior year!

 Imagine my horror.